anastasia-zhukova/Diverse_CDCR_datasets/NewsWCL50-prep/README.md

 To ensure that these symbols do cause troubles in parsing CoNLL format, we saved them as ```\\n```.
 So if you want to convert the dataset into the original plain text, remember to replace these symbols with the correct ```\n```.

+Similar to Zhukova et al. (2022), we exclude an ambiguous category "ACTOR-I".

 ### Topic organization
 News articles in the dataset are organized as following: